smakosh/old-smakosh.com/content/posts/2019/getting-my-third-visa-rejection/index.md

 I managed to get a B1 USA visa that expires after 10 years, meaning it will expire in 2030.

-Also turns out you don't really need to migrate to a well developed country to leverage your knowledge and business.
+> Turns out you don't really need to migrate to a well developed country to leverage your knowledge and business as long as you have Internet access.

+## 2022 update

+Immigrated to Germany to start a new journey, will share more details in upcoming articles.